How to Save Money Like Your Grandma: 15 Old-School Tips That Still Work

 You want to learn to do simple repairs for your car, air conditioner, furnace, washing machine, and other house equipment.

-Calling professionals to do simple repairs will always cost a lot of money, no matter how minor the issue is.
+No matter how minor the issue, calling professionals to do simple repairs will always cost a lot of money.

 6. Bartering and Trading

-Bartering and trading goods with people will allow you to access goods and services without touching or denting your budget.
+Bartering and trading goods with others will allow you to access goods and services without depleting your budget.

 7. Invest in Reusable Containers